 “Last night was the best.
 I always fall for people who XYZ.”

-Name something they did that was impressive, like finding the perfect whiskey, quoting Shakespeare, making the best spaghetti — whatever it may be — and flirt a bit by admitting it's the key to your heart.
+Name something they did that was impressive, like finding the perfect drink to pair with a dish, quoting Shakespeare, making the best spaghetti — whatever it may be — and flirt a bit by admitting it’s the key to your heart.

-Flirting is always good after an amazing date, but it also never hurts to
+Continuing the flirty banter is always a good move after a first meetup, but it also never hurts to

 Whether it’s in jest, or if you really did think it was an 8.7, let them know!
 Encourage them to rate the date as well, and go from there.